Yale Summer Session in Paris: France On Screen and Off: Advanced French Conversation Through Film | Study Abroad | Yale University

 Trips and Activities

-Trips outside of Paris include a three-day visit to Southern France (Provence) and Van Gogh country.
-We base ourselves in Arles and visit its Roman ruins and the sites where Van Gogh painted, including the café that inspired his Night Café housed at the Yale University Art Gallery.
-While in Provence, participants will spend a day exploring the wild marshes of the Camargue by boat and lingering at the beach of Saintes-Maries-de-la-Mer.
-Another day will be spent visiting the Provençal hill town of Les Baux de Provence.
-Additionally, participants will spend two days in Normandy on the trail of Monet, visiting his gardens at Giverny and the dramatic cliffs at Étretat.
-The Normandy trip will include an overnight stay in the medieval city of Rouen with its half-timbered houses and important cathedral, as well as a stop at a cider factory on the return to Paris.
+Trips outside of Paris may include a three-day visit to Southern France (Provence) and Van Gogh country.
+During this trip, the program will be based in Arles and will likely visit its Roman ruins as well as the sites where Van Gogh painted, including the café that inspired his painting Night Café, which is housed at the Yale University Art Gallery.
+While in Provence, past program groups have also spent time exploring the wild marshes of the Camargue and the beach of Saintes-Maries-de-la-Mer, and have visited Provençal hill towns and the city of Avignon, with its charming narrow streets and the Papal Palace.
+Additionally, past participants spent two days in Normandy on the trail of Monet, visiting his gardens at Giverny and the dramatic cliffs at Étretat that he painted.
+Typically, the Normandy trip has included an overnight stay in the medieval city of Rouen with its half-timbered houses and important cathedral, as well as a stop at a cider factory on the return to Paris.

-During their stay, students will be given a free pass to the Louvre.
+During their stay, students will be given a free pass to the Louvre Museum.

 Housing